Cray-HPE/docs-csm/256-FIRMWARE-ACTION-SERVICE-FAS-RECIPES.md

 #### Parameters:

 1. `manufacturer` - (like Cray, HPE, Gigabyte)
-2. `model` - this is the Redfish reported model, you can specify this but we typically do not for the in-house updates we've done.
+2. `model` - this is the Redfish reported model, you can specify this but we typically do not for the in-house updates we have done.

 ---